 Charged with Leaving the Scene of an Accident?

-Perhaps you were scared or couldn’t find a safe place to stop your
+Perhaps you were scared or couldn''t find a safe place to stop your car

-car after your accident, so you kept driving.
-But now you’ve been
+after your accident, so you kept driving.
+But now you''ve been arrested

 State law requires drivers to stop after an accident, even if no one has